How to Take Control of the Stereo at a House Party Without Being a Dickhead

 Guys, we are at a house party in the kitchen above a Go-Go Pizza, not Sankey’s on a Friday night.
 Let people play what they want.
 You’re not the boss of anyone’s good time.

-Once you’ve got the two essential rules on lock – always share; never ruin the vibe – it’s time to think about who can and who can’t take control of the stereo.
+Once you’ve got the two essential rules on lock—always share; never ruin the vibe—it’s time to think about who can and who can’t take control of the stereo.
 For example: bedroom producer wants to test-run their batshit crazy magnum opus?
 Nah.
 A malnourished dude asks for some blistering space-age drum and bass?
-Nuhuh.
-Some overly-confident chick wants to subject you to her ambient Discogs collection?
+Nuh-uh.
+Some overly-confident woman wants to subject you to her ambient Discogs collection?
 No entry emoji.
 However, if a fun-loving trio wants to play OutKast’s “Roses” and elevate the evening into unanimous harmony?
 Sure!
 Step right up!
-Basically anyone who is bringing something the party is severely missing – rum punch, multipacks of straws, Cheryl Lynn’s “Got To Be Real” – should be welcomed with open arms.
+Basically anyone who is bringing something the party is severely missing—rum punch, multipacks of straws, Cheryl Lynn’s “Got To Be Real”—should be welcomed with open arms.

 What Should You Never Do?